nudididun/Rock-Paper-Scissors-Game-/README.md

 -The extended if-else if-else statement to determine who wins an individual play, the computer or the player

 -A while loop to allow 3 rounds (or as many) of the game

+** images used in the game can be found in the Game Icons folder. e.g RCS in code represents the image 'rockCrushScissor'.